AsraShaikh/GameOfThree/README.md

 ## How to Start Game:
-To start the game, hit below curl from postman:
+To start the game, hit below curl command:
  1) For Auto Mode :
 curl --location --request POST 'http://localhost:8082/gameofthree/start' \
 --data-raw ''